hokkiai/djs-level-importer/README.md

 ```

 > [!IMPORTANT]
-> You'll be returned **`BaseUserLevels`** objects when importing data from **Tatsu** and **`FullUserLevels`** ones when importing from **MEE6**.
+> You'll be returned **`BaseUserLevels`** objects when importing data from **Tatsu** and **`FullUserLevels`** ones when importing from **MEE6** or **Lurkr**.

+This interface division is not the most intuitive, but the best thing we can do to provide you with all _possible_ data despite Tatsu not providing these extra fields that other bots provide.

+**Bear in mind that extensions to bot support may or may not result in breaking changes to these interfaces** (we'll try to avoid them as much as we can).

+> [!CAUTION]
+> About already planned breaking changes:
 >
-> This is not the most intuitive, but the best thing we can do to provide you with all _possible_ data despite Tatsu not providing these extra fields that other bots provide.
->
-> **Bear in mind that extensions to bot support may or may not result in breaking changes to these interfaces** (we'll try to avoid them as much as we can).
+> - The `current_lvl_xp` property wasn't too well thought and we'll probably remove it (by the next major, to comply with SemVer).
+Avoid depending on it.

 ## Bot support

-As of now, MEE6 and Tatsu are supported.
+As of now, MEE6, Lurkr, and Tatsu are supported.
 Most bots don't document their APIs and it's therefore difficult to add new bots, so no guarantees are made; however we do try to add new bots to this library.

 **Bots are selected using integers** when calling `GetLeaderboard`.
 You can check int-bot associations by looking at the exported `SupportedBots` enum.
 Or just look at it here: